 The Amp Music Library

-- The Amp music library will not let you play more than 2 songs from the same album or more than 3 songs from the same artist in any 3-hour period.
+- The Amp Music Library will not let you play more than 4 songs from the same album or more than 5 songs from the same artist in any 3-hour period.

-- The Amp music library will not let you play a full song until you have at least 1 listener.
+- The Amp Music Library will not let you play more than three full songs until you have at least 1 listener.

 - Your show may not substantially consist of song requests from listeners.